KKuma4/Algorithm-Exploration/README.md

 25 | remains to be done

 Daily Checklist (Feb 13th)
 - [ ] Need to complete average of 25 for Pyramix Duo
+- [ ] Start learning the actual Pyramix